Kong/docs.konghq.com/app/docs/enterprise/0.33-x/rbac/overview.md

 Kong Enterprise provides an additional layer of security for the Admin API in the form of Role-Based Access Control (RBAC).
 RBAC allows for fine-grained control over resource access based on a model of User, Roles, and Permissions.
-Users are assigned to one or more Roles, which each in turn possess one or more permissions granting or denying access to a particular endpoints or entities.
+Users are assigned to one or more Roles, while each role, in turn, possesses one or more permissions granting or denying access to endpoints or entities.
-In this way, fine-grained control over specific Admin API endpoints or entities can be enforced, while scaling to allow complex, case-specific uses.
+In this way, fine-grained control over specific Admin API endpoints or entities can be enforced, while scaling to allow sophisticated, case-specific uses.

 This document aims to be an introduction to Kong Admin API RBAC and its concepts.
 For Admin API documentation, see the [RBAC API Chapter][rbac-api]; for